H\"older regularity for the spectrum of translation flows: Abstract

 \section{Abstract}

 The paper is devoted to generic translation flows corresponding to Abelian differentials on flat surfaces of arbitrary genus $g\ge 2$.
 These flows are weakly mixing by the Avila-Forni theorem.
 In genus 2, the H\"older property for the spectral measures of these flows was established in \cite{BuSo18a,BuSo19}.
 Recently Forni \cite{Forni2}, motivated by \cite{BuSo18a}, obtained H\"older estimates for spectral measures in the case of surfaces of arbitrary genus.
-Here we combine Forni's idea with the symbolic approach of \cite{BuSo18a} and prove H\"older regularity for spectral measures of flows on random Markov compacta, in particular, for translation flows in all genera.
+Here we combine Forni's idea with the symbolic approach of \cite{BuSo18a} and prove H\"older regularity for spectral measures of flows on random Markov compacta, in particular, for translation flows for an arbitrary genus $\ge 2$.